sickozell/SickoCV/README.md

 - all **Player/Sampler** modules

 ## **to do list:**
-- fix all player/sampler modules crashing VCV on MACs when root folder is not found
+- modules test

 ## **changelog**
-- added new modules: Adder8 Clocker CvRouter CvSwitcher
+- fixed a bug on all player/sampler modules crashing VCV on MACs when root folder is not found
-- drumPlayerXtra: fixed a bug that crashes VCV when changing zoom without a sample loaded
+- added a functionality on all player/sampler modules to to show the path of not found files

 # SickoCV v2.5.5
 VCV Rack plugin modules